DIM0001/quest-submission/README.md

 2.
 Q: In your opinion, even without knowing anything about the Blockchain or coding, why could the 5 Pillars be useful (you don't have to answer this for #5)

 A: Safety and Security - Allowing for easy troubleshooting and less confusing ways to create accidental vaunrabilities and minimal mistakes.
 This is important due to the nature of ownership and montetary value.
 Clarity - the language is clear and understandable with fewer glances or double takes.
 Approachbility - the language is user friendly and is encourging to use for new devs.
 Developer Experience - like approachability, ensuring that new engineers feel comfortable with jumping in with minimal road blocks.
 So the ecosystem can grow.

+---

+# Chapter 2 - day 1